Skip to main content

 Saheena

-Dasheen leaf fritters wrapped around spiced split pea filling and deep-fried.
-Indo-Trinidadian snack served with chutney.
+Dasheen leaves wrapped around a spiced split pea filling, then deep-fried.
+An Indo-Trinidadian snack eaten with chutney.

 Baiganee